bupy7/SH-Backup/README.md

 Usage
 -----

-1. Clone of download the sh-backup.
+1. Clone or download the sh-backup.
-2. Copy the config file `backup.conf.dist` to `backup.conf`.
+2. Copy a config file `backup.conf.dist` to `backup.conf`.
-3. Configure your `backup.conf` file.
+3. Configure your the `backup.conf` file.
 4. Run command:

 ```bash